 Advanced Proposal Writing

-Nonprofit organizations often seek grant support but fall short in receiving an award.
-Competition for grants continue to grow as government funding dwindles.
+Nonprofit organizations often seek grant support but fall short in receiving the award.
 Learn how to present your case for support no matter the type or size of grant you are requesting.
-This session will sharpen your grant-seeking skills by making your proposal reviewer friendly and competitive.
+This session will sharpen your grantseeking skills by making your proposal more competitive.

-From analyzing request for proposals to making your case for support using 2,000 or less characters, this workshop will help you prepare successful paper and paperless proposal narratives including those to the different levels of government.
-There will be a discussion on the use of visual aids to help reviewers understand the intent of your proposed project and answering the sustainability question.
+From an introduction to logic models to making your case for support using 2,000 or less characters, this workshop will help you prepare successful paper and paperless proposal narratives including those to the different levels of government.
+There will be a discussion on the use of meaningful charts and other visual aids to help reviewers quickly understand the intent of your proposed project.
 You will also learn techniques to use when preparing proposals to obtain grants for capacity-building projects and capital campaigns.